-Due to the current COVID-19 coronavirus outbreak, HSBC has introduced a range of safety precautions, as well as prevention and organisational measures.
-These are to ensure the safety and security of our customers and colleagues, while we continue to offer you excellent service.
+Due to the ongoing COVID-19 pandemic, HSBC introduced a range of safety precautions, prevention and organisational measures last spring.
+These are to ensure the safety and security of you and our colleagues, while we offer the excellent service you need.

 Our business advisers are here to answer your questions on 0 810 246 810 (service €0.09 per call + call price*).
 Monday to Friday from 8am to 6.30pm, and Saturday from 9am to 5.30pm (4).

 Provide you with the right solutions during this unparalleled time

 It’s at the core of our job as a bank to be at our client's side when things get difficult.
 So, our commitment to our customers is to review the impact of the COVID-19 outbreak and to provide them with the best solutions.